-China has announced to the world that it is open for business.
-However, foreign companies find that this is not a simple task, particularly due to the existing China employment law.
+While China is an attractive country for international expansion and hiring, many foreign companies find that this is not a simple task, particularly due to existing China employment law.

-This article provides detailed and updated information about relevant China employment laws and what about these laws discourage foreign investors.
-It also provides a solid solution to all these issues.
+This article provides detailed and up-to-date information about relevant China employment laws and how these laws may discourage foreign investors.

 Besides having the second-largest economy in the world, China also has the second strongest consumer market globally as illustrated in the chart below.
 This is the reason entrepreneurs and businesses worldwide consider China as a potential location for startups and business expansion.
 They may also stand to benefit from the many trade deals that China has in place internationally, such as the Upgraded NZ-China Free Trade Agreement and the 15-country RCEP Trade Agreement.

 However, after learning what it takes to open a business in China, many backed out.
 Included, among others, in the reasons for changing their minds are as follows: